KitwareMedical/SlicerQReads/README.md

 * Toggle between greyscale and inverted greyscale color tables
 * Support max, min and mean thick slab reconstruction
 * Window level presets for CT of bone, head, lung and soft-tissue
+* Orientation marker in 3D and slice viewers

 ## Table of content